I was fed up with my business back in 2014…

 - The profound difference between attracting business versus chasing business.
 It was the first time I experienced the dynamics of “pulling” the right prospect towards me instead of “pushing” my services onto them.

 - Education is the best type of marketing you can do.
-I’ve come to understand the importance of messaging, and producing strategic content the right way because of the leverage it created for me.
+I’ve come to understand the importance of messaging, copy and producing strategic content properly because of the leverage it created for me.

 - The value of serving and putting my prospect’s needs first before my own.